AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/app-registration.md

             final: true
 ```

-The package should be called `admin-ui-sdk` and the action called `registration`.
-The function can point to any route that returns the registration in the correct expected format.
+The package name must be `admin-ui-sdk`, and the action must be `registration`.
+The `function` can point to any route that returns the registration in the correct expected format.

-It is recommended to secure the registration runtime action by setting `require-adobe-auth` to `true`.
-The Adobe Commerce instance will correctly load registrations securely based on the IMS credentials provided.
+We recommend securing the registration runtime action by setting `require-adobe-auth` to `true`.
+The Adobe Commerce instance will correctly load registrations securely based on the provided IMS credentials.

 Complete this file with the actions from your app.